PRESENCE BEFORE THE BRAIN

 The brain did not invent presence

 The brain did not invent sensitivity to presence.
 It transformed it.
 It amplified it.
+It integrated it into ever more complex forms of information processing.

 An evolving continuity